 A blogger who goes by the nickname of Crunchy Chicken and writes about her family’s efforts to live sustainably recently found out that her husband has a very serious form of blood cancer.
 Today, she wrote her thoughts about all the plastic the hospital uses to treat her husband and how she feels that right now, after all their family has done to reduce their ecological footprint, they’ve “earned a little extra plastic consumption for a while.”

 Who would disagree with plastic being used in this way to keep people alive?
 Plastic being used for necessities rather than frivolities?
 What’s really touching is not only Crunchy’s post itself but all the comments from her readers, many of whom are pledging to reduce their waste even more in order to offset the necessary waste generated by her sick husband.

-Please read Crunchy Chicken’s post, Personal ethics and environmentalism.
-Then see what plastic waste you can eliminate in your own life in order to make up for the plastic use of those who really need it.
+What plastic waste could you eliminate in your own life in order to make up for the plastic use of those who really need it?